Carlton Johnson: Professional career

+Johnson was invited to the 1992 NFL Combine as a free safety but performed poorly.
+He went undrafted in the 1992 NFL draft and did not sign with any NFL teams.

 Johnson signed with the Las Vegas Sting of the Arena Football League (AFL) on April 27, 1994.
 He played in 12 games for the Sting during the 1994 season as a defensive specialist, posting 59 solo tackles, 19 assisted tackles, 11 pass breakups, and five interceptions for 67 yards and one touchdown.
 He was named first-team All-Arena for his performance during the 1994 season.
 The Sting finished the year with a 4–8 record and lost in the first round of the playoffs to the Albany Firebirds by a score of 49–30.

 After the AFL season, Johnson signed with the Shreveport Pirates of the Canadian Football League (CFL).
 He made his first start at cornerback on September 3, 1994, against the Baltimore CFL's after cornerback Antoine Worthman was moved to halfback to replace the injured Kip Texada.
 Johnson dressed in ten games overall during the 1994 season, recording 24 defensive tackles, seven assisted tackles, one sack, one fumble recovery, and four pass breakups.
 In June 1995, it was reported that Johnson had received head coach Forrest Gregg's "seal of approval" to remain the team's starting cornerback.
 However, Johnson suffered a knee injury in the season opener on a block by San Antonio Texans receiver Joe Kralik.
 Johnson was then transferred to the injured list.
 Doctors at first contemplated surgery for Johnson but his knee ligaments started to heal on their own, so surgery was not necessary.
 After more than two months on the injured list, Johnson was activated prior to the September 15 game against Baltimore.
 He dressed in seven games total during the 1995 season, totaling 25 defensive tackles, one interception, and two pass breakups.
 He became a free agent on February 15, 1996.